Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Hodge theory and equivariant vanishing cycles

 \subsection{Equivariant vanishing cycles}

-We do not propose here to write down a full six functor and vanishing cycles functor formalism for equivariant monodromic mixed Hodge modules via a theory of monodromic mixed Hodge modules on stacks, instead mimicking the constructions of \cite{BL94} and Totaro's approximation \cite{To99} of the Chow ring of classifying spaces by finite-dimensional algebraic approximations to produce only the definitions and constructions we will need for the rest of this paper.

-We will want to be able to work with equivariant monodromic mixed Hodge modules, in the following generality.
+We do not propose here to write down a full six functor and vanishing cycles functor formalism for equivariant monodromic mixed Hodge modules via a theory of monodromic mixed Hodge modules on stacks.
+Instead we mimic the constructions of \cite{BL94} and Totaro's approximation \cite{To99} of the Chow ring of classifying spaces by finite-dimensional algebraic approximations to produce only the definitions and constructions we will need for the rest of this paper. \smallbreak We will want to be able to work with equivariant monodromic mixed Hodge modules, in the following generality.
 We assume that we have a $G$-action on a smooth algebraic variety $X$, for $G$ an affine algebraic group, and a regular function $f$ on the stack $X/G$, i.e. a $G$-invariant regular function on $X$.
-Furthermore we assume that we are given a map of stacks $p\colon X/G\rightarrow Y$, where $Y$ is another complex variety.
-We will also assume that $G$ is special, i.e. all \'etale locally trivial principal $G$-bundles are Zariski locally trivial -- see \cite[Def.2.1]{JoyceMF} for a concise discussion of this condition in this context, or \cite{Chev58} for the original references.
-As noted in \cite{JoyceMF}, all such $G$ are connected.
+Furthermore we assume that we are given a map of stacks $p\colon X/G\rightarrow Y$, where $Y$ is a locally finite type scheme.
+We will also assume that $G$ is special, i.e. all \'etale locally trivial principal $G$-bundles are Zariski locally trivial --- see \cite[Def.2.1]{JoyceMF} for a concise discussion of this condition in this context, or \cite{Chev58} for the original references.
+As noted in \cite{JoyceMF}, all such $G$ are connected. \smallbreak The element $\Ho\left(p_*\phim{f}\ICS_X(\mathbb{Q})\right)$ will be an element of $\Du(\MMHM(Y))$, the derived category of bounded below complexes of monodromic mixed Hodge modules on $Y$. \smallbreak We define $\Ho\left(p_*\phim{f}\ICS_X(\mathbb{Q})\right)$ as follows.
+Let $V_1\subset V_2\subset\ldots$ be a chain of inclusions of $G$-representations, and let $U_1\subset U_2\subset\ldots$ be an ascending chain of subvarieties of the underlying vector spaces of $V_1,V_2,\ldots$, considered as $G$-equivariant algebraic varieties.
+We suppose that $G$ acts scheme-theoretically freely on each $U_i$, that each principal bundle quotient $U_i\rightarrow U_i/G$ exists in the category of schemes, and that $\codim_{V_i}(V_i\setminus U_i)\rightarrow \infty$ as $i\rightarrow\infty$.
+The map $X\times U_i\rightarrow X\times_G U_i$ exists as a principal bundle quotient in the category of schemes by \cite[Prop.23]{EdGr98}.
+We define $f_i\colon X\times_G U_i\rightarrow \mathbb{C}$ to be the induced map, and $\iota_i\colon X\times_G U_i\rightarrow X\times_G U_{i+1}$ to be the inclusion.